AllanLitLam/SampleCaseStudyCyclistic/README.md

 * Tier 2: To further incentivize long-distance riders, an additional 1% discount can be awarded for every 30 minutes of cumulative ride time beyond the initial 77 minutes, up to a maximum discount of 10%.
 This cap ensures the profitability of the plan.

 This campaign is specifically designed to target the most valuable segment of casual riders, especially those who already use the service for longer trips.
 While casual riders, as a group, take fewer trips than members (average of 71,526 total trips for all casuals vs. 720,313 for all members), this plan focuses on capturing their unique, high-value behavior: the extended ride.
 Limiting the total number of rides aggregated for a single customer for this campaign (e.g., to a reasonable personal cap) will ensure it remains a program for casuals and not a loophole for members.
+On the other hand, casual riders also tend to use Cyclistic more on weekends compared to weekdays.
+To maximize the outreach of this campaign, the marketing strategy should prioritize advertising on weekends instead of weekdays.

 - **Pros1:** This campaign targets high-value casual riders who already use Cyclistic frequently and have found value in those purchased trips.
 They are more likely to be converted to annual members than riders who do not use the app as much.